 Cons

-The La Sportiva Ultra Raptor II Low are protective and burly mid-distance trail runners specialized for alpine terrain.
+The La Sportiva Ultra Raptor II Low is a protective and burly trail shoe specialized for alpine terrain.
 La Sportiva calls these mountain running shoes, and we agree.
 Gear Analyst, Ian Krammer, climbed almost all of the Colorado 14ers and 600+ other Rocky Mountain peaks over 13,000 feet in these shoes.

 At 12.5 ounces per shoe, the Raptor IIs land in the middle of the pack for their weight.
 We found they are highly structured so they are best for – and exceptional during – outings that require off-trail exploration.

-Like many La Sportiva shoes, this pair tends to run narrow and a bit small, including in the toe box, so we recommend going up by half a size.
+Like many La Sportiva shoes, this pair tends to run narrow and a bit small, including in the toe box, so we recommend going up by half a size or more.
 They are not waterproof (but there is a waterproof option), so they can take a while to dry out once wet.
-And, these shoes can feel hot on warm weather days so we recommend them for the high country.
+And, these shoes can feel hot on warm weather days, so we recommend them for the cooler conditions in shoulder season or high country.

 Pros